-The Admissions Policy 2017 Entry (PDF: 191 KB) provides information about how decisions about admitting applicants to undergraduate and postgraduate programmes at Newcastle are made.
+The 2018 Admissions Policy (PDF: 185 KB) provides information about how decisions about admitting applicants to undergraduate and postgraduate programmes at Newcastle are made.

 Admissions Complaints and Appeals Procedure